Ed.D., University of Massachusetts Amherst, 2003

 Sandra Madden is an associate professor in the department of Teacher Education & Curriculum Studies.

 Martina Nieswandt is an associate professor in the Department of Teacher Education & Curriculum Studies.
 Nieswandt is also the Associate Vice Chancellor for Research and Engagement.

 Enrique (Henry) Suárez

 Florence Sullivan's research focused on student collaborative learning with computational media.
 Specifically, Sullivan focuses on collaborative creativity, problem solving, group dynamics and aspects of computational thinking as they manifest while playing with robotics or other computational media.

-Torrey Trust’s research focuses on how technology can support K-12 teachers and higher education faculty in designing contexts that enhance student learning.
-Her research interests include instructional design, teacher professional development, social media, web 2.0 tools, online communities of practice, professional learning networks, online teaching and learning, makerspaces, and 3D printing.
+Torrey Trust’s research focuses on how technology can support and enrich teaching and learning.
+Her research interests include instructional design, teacher professional development, social media, web 2.0 tools, open educational resources, professional learning networks, online teaching and learning, augmented and virtual reality, makerspaces, and 3D printing.